Complete Guide to Custom Golf Polo Shirts: Fabrics, Fits, and Collar Styles

 Golf polo shirt customization is not only about where a logo goes.
 It’s about choosing a method that matches the fabric and survives repeated laundering without cracking, peeling, or looking cheap.

-For most personalized golf polo programs, these are the reliable paths:
+For most golf polo customization programs, these are the reliable paths:

 If you’re building an event kit, polos usually sit in the premium tier.
 Personalized golf t shirts can work as a secondary item for staff or giveaways—without diluting the positioning of your main polo program.